seanhess/hyperbole/README.md

 There are frameworks that support this in various languages, including HTMX, Phoenix LiveView, and others.
 Hyperbole has the following advantages

 1. 100% Haskell
-2. Type safe pages, views, actions and routes
+2. Type safe views, actions, routes, and forms
+3. Low boilerplate forms
-3. Fast updates over sockets using virtual DOM
+5. Fast updates over sockets using virtual DOM
-4. Fall-back to HTTP
+6. Fall-back to HTTP

 An example Page
 ---------------